-Among macronutrients, protein has unique characteristics which often lead it to be viewed as metabolically advantageous for those trying to alter their body composition, gain lean mass, or lose weight while maintaining lean mass.
+Among macronutrients, protein has unique characteristics which often lead it to be viewed as metabolically advantageous for those trying to optimize the satiety of their dietary pattern and muscle mass.

 These advantages are largely related to the extra energy required to break down protein, the connection between protein intake and muscular development as well as the overall satiating capabilities of protein above and beyond other macronutrients.

 But how do you find that sweet spot where you make the most of the metabolic advantages protein has to offer without letting it completely dominate your dietary pattern?

 Especially when people so strongly tend to associate protein with meat.

 The excessive presence of animal protein in your diet may raise cholesterol levels and increase your risk of cardiovascular disease.

 This is especially true if they are displacing or replacing plant-based proteins, which are well known to reduce cholesterol levels and cardiovascular disease risk.

 So Where Do We Begin?!

 In some facets of the fitness community where high protein intakes and protein supplements are frequently highlighted as “fitness essentials” it may not be unusual for intakes as high as 3+ grams of protein per kilogram of body weight to be broadly recommended.

 Although there is certainly merit for any given individual to consume protein intake at a level that is line with their unique context and goals, what is fairly considered as “high” protein intake and what evidence exists to either support or refute the claims that more protein is always better when it comes to health, fitness and body composition goals?